-Tim RICHARDSON (Mordialloc) (15:14): It is great to rise and speak on the Gambling Legislation Amendment Bill 2025 and follow an interesting journey there from the shadow minister and member for Ovens Valley going from gambling to public transport to everything in between.
+Tim RICHARDSON (Mordialloc) (15:14): Acting Speaker Tak, it is great to see you in the chair, as always.
+It is great to rise and speak on the Gambling Legislation Amendment Bill 2025 and follow an interesting journey there from the shadow minister and member for Ovens Valley going from gambling to public transport to everything in between.
 I was not quite following for a number of minutes, but it was an interesting sort of journey and the most low-key way to oppose a bill I have ever seen.
-That was just so low-key.
+That was just so low key.
 If you were not really paying attention you would not know where they were at on that bill, but it is good to see they have not just moved another reasoned amendment.
 The member for Ovens Valley at least, like the Nationals do, has actually put in a bit of work rather than just coming into this place, moving a reasoned amendment and saying, 'Push it out into the never-never.'
 You get the feeling that this shadow political party just makes a bit more contribution.
 You saw the member for Ovens Valley.
 You could argue that his back is a bit sore from carrying some of that team over there in the Liberal Party, because we have barely got a Liberal member in this chamber at the moment.